klausHartman/swproject23/README.md

 we have recognized a major dependency of the used frameworks (ProtTrans, SeqVec and bio_embeddings) on the python version used, and the required libraries like torch, allennlp, h5py and so on.

-also, it is strongly recommended to run the program on a  [CUDA](https://developer.nvidia.com/cuda-zone) capable environment.
+It is strongly recommended to run the program on a  [CUDA](https://developer.nvidia.com/cuda-zone) capable environment.

+The benchmarks between the 3 different frameworks for embedding are mentioned in the paper [Survey of Protein Sequence Embedding Models](mdpi.com/1422-0067/24/4/3775)

+## What model is a good one?

+ We were using the `bio_embeddings` library with following embedders:
+ - ProtTransBertBFDEmbedder()
+ - SeqVecEmbedder()

+ on `VOG00024.faa` sequences

+ ## Dimensionality reduction

+ We used two different algorithms for dimensionality reduction with the aim, to visualise the embeddings:
+ - tSNE
+ - UMAP

+For a detailled view on the steps of the process, you can take a look at our [`jupyter notebook file of the project`](https://github.com/klausHartman/swproject23/blob/main/SPNotebook.ipynb)

+## Contributors

+- Alexander Pfunder
+- Fabio Pfähler
+- Klaus Hartmann-Baruffi